 Thirdhand smoke occurs when cigarette smoke settles onto clothing, skin, hair and objects around the environment.
 It can be absorbed by walls, furniture, clothes, toys and other objects and surfaces within as little as 10 minutes to hours after a cigarette has been smoked inside.

-Nicotine levels on home surfaces have been shown to decrease after the occupier changes from a person who smokes to a non-smoker; however,it still remains present in the air and on surfaces.
-It has been detected on the skin of non-smoking residents up to two months after moving into these premises.
-As cleaning may not always be sufficient in removing nicotine and other thirdhand smoke particles, the best protection from thirdhand smoke is for surfaces to not be exposed to tobacco smoke.
+Nicotine levels on home surfaces can remain present in the air and on surfaces.
+Nicotine has been detected on the skin of non-smoking residents up to two months after moving into premises where people used to smoke.
+Regular cleaning is not always enough to remove nicotine and other thirdhand smoke particles.
+The best protection from thirdhand smoke is for surfaces to not be exposed to tobacco smoke at all.

-Nicotine has even been found in neonatal intensive care units, which demonstrates that nicotine can be introduced to environments where smoking has never occurred.
-In this study, nicotine contamination was present on the cots and other hospital furniture as well as in the urine of the newborn babies who had a parent who smoked.
+Nicotine has even been found in neonatal intensive care units, where smoking has never occurred.
+This is worrying because it shows how easily nicotine can be transferred into environments that are smoke-free and may even have vulnerable patients present.
+In that study, nicotine contamination was present on the cots and other hospital furniture as well as in the urine of the newborn babies who had a parent who smoked.

 Thirdhand smoke can be inhaled, ingested or absorbed through the skin.
-This is concerning as young children often put objects in their mouths and tend to be in close physical contact with their parents.
+Young children and pets are especially at risk because they often put objects in their mouths, spend more time on the floor and in the arms of their parents.

 Baby playing with colourful plastic numbers on the ground